supernovus/flower/README.md

    the XML tree.
 Send an array of Exemel objects, and they will additionally be parsed for TAL statements.
  * Nested repeats cannot use the same attribute name, it will get clobbered.
- * The built-in repeat object is implemented as per the Zope/PHPTAL, not the Petal version.
+ * The built-in repeat object is implemented as per Zope and PHPTAL, not the Petal version.
 Note: it does not support the 'letter' or 'Letter' attributes, but instead has some new methods that take paramters:
      'every xx'   the number (not the index) is divisible by xx.